These are the world’s best-connected airports

 Airports are gravitational: the more passengers they have, the more passengers they attract.

 That might sound counter-intuitive: don’t we all love a compact and empty airport?
-Yet the more passengers use a particular airport, the more likely it is that airlines will launch new routes, attracting more travellers.
+Yet the more passengers that use a particular airport, the more likely it is that airlines will launch new routes, attracting more travellers.

 While the standard measure of an airport’s importance is the number of arriving and departing passengers, another significant metric is the number of destinations served.